How To: Terraform Init Hooks for Automation & Production-Identical Test Environments

 - EXTENSION_AUTO_INSTALL=“localstack-extension-terraform-init”: Automatically installs the Terraform init hooks extension.

-- LOCALSTACK_AUTH_TOKEN: Fetches the LocalStack auth token from environment variables.
+- LOCALSTACK_AUTH_TOKEN: Fetches the LocalStack Auth Token from environment variables.

 - DEBUG=“1”: Enables verbose logging for troubleshooting and ensuring detailed logs are available for debugging.